brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 // tfjs must be at least v0.12.6 to include support for stateful RNNs const tf = require('@tensorflow/tfjs')

-// tfjs-node is adds experimental support for native bindings of the
+// tfjs-node adds experimental support for native bindings of the
 // Tensorflow C library.
 Using tfjs-node gives us a significant performance
 // boost in relation to the default tfjs cpu and webgl backends. require('@tensorflow/tfjs-node')